 The last two-digit Interstate completed in the Palmetto State was Interstate 77.
-The highway links the capital city of Columbia with Rock Hill and Charlotte, North Carolina to the north, paralleling U.S. 21 for much of that route.
+The freeway links the capital city of Columbia with Rock Hill and Charlotte, North Carolina to the north, paralleling U.S. 21 for much of the route.

-Originally Interstate 77 concluded at the area of Interstate 20 and South Carolina 277 near Dentwood.
-Road work through the 1980s and early 1990s extended the the designation along the Southeastern Beltway to Interstate 26 at Cayce at a cost of more than $100-million:5
+Originally Interstate 77 concluded in the area where I-20 and South Carolina Highway 277 converge near Dentwood.
+Road work through the 1980s and early 1990s extended I-77 along the Southeastern Beltway to I-26 at Cayce at a cost of more than $100 million:5

 - S.C.
 760 (Fort Jackson Boulevard) to Imboden Street (renamed Strom Thurmond Boulevard in 1995) - 1.6 mile stretch April 1993 at a cost of $8.4 million4

 - Imboden Street (Strom Thurmond Boulevard) to S.C.
 12 (Percival Road) - $21 million contract awarded on the 2.8 mile stretch in October 19914.
 A 1.5 mile stretch between Strom Thurmond Boulevard and Decker Boulevard opened on March 10, 1995.5 The Southeastern Beltway was completed with a ribbon joining ceremony on June 15, 1995.6